kwertyops/byte-of-python/src/list_methods.md

 # Removes the element at index 3 (65) and saves it:
 removed = values.pop(3)
 print(values)  # outputs [81, 59, 42, 72, 42, 42]
-print(removed) # outputs 65, the value that was popped
-values.pop(59) # Program crashes with an IndexError, pop index out of range
+print(removed) # outputs 65, the value that was just popped values.pop(59) # Program crashes with an IndexError, pop index out of range
 ```